How to File a Kentucky LLC or Corporation Amendment

 Are there penalties if I don’t?

 People do their research before they give their money to a business.
 A solid way to show potential investors and patrons that your business is legitimate is with a Kentucky Certificate of Existence from the Secretary of State.
-(This is called a Certificate of Good Standing in other states.)
-If you don’t update the information in your Articles of Organization, the Secretary of State can deny you a Certificate of Existence and jeopardize your ability to get financing or new customers.
+(This is called a Certificate of Good Standing in most other states.)
+If you don’t update the information in your Articles of Organization, the Secretary of State can deny you a Certificate of Existence and jeopardize your ability to get financing or to expand your business to another state.

 Step 3: File your Articles of Amendment with the Kentucky Secretary of State